duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 ## TLC-QN

-Here we release TLC-QN, a program that find injective mapping by minimize our TLC (Total Lifted Content) energy using quasi-Newton method.
+Here we release TLC-QN, a program that finds injective mapping by minimize TLC (Total Lifted Content) energy using quasi-Newton method.

-Another variant based on projected Newton method will be released soon.
+This program has been tested on macOS 10.15.3 (Apple Clang 11.0.3), Ubuntu 18.04.3 LTS (gcc 7.4.0) and Windows 10 (visual studio 2019).

-tested on macOS 10.15.1 (Apple Clang 11.0.0) and Ubuntu 18.04.3 LTS (gcc 7.4.0).
+A similar program based on projected Newton method will be released soon.

-## install NLopt
+## Dependency

-We use the lbfgs quasi-Newton method implemented in NLopt.
+We use the lbfgs quasi-Newton method implemented in [NLopt](https://nlopt.readthedocs.io/en/latest/).

 ### macOS
 install NLopt (version 2.6.1) by homebrew